MrBounty/PZ-UI_API/README.md

 x and y are coordinates of the left top corner.
 To simplify and allow compatibility between different screen sizes.
 Positions and sizes are in percentage of screen for my mod.
 But in the vanilla game, all is in pixel.
 For example a width of 0.2 will take 20% of the screen.
+You can force the size in pixel if needed.
 ![alt text](https://github.com/MrBounty/PZ-UI_API/blob/main/images/schema2d%20(1).png)

 # Examples